Graffioh/graffioh/_posts/2022-06-09-reversing-assault-cube.md

 (IDA fucked up the indentation)

-As we can see, there is a multilevel pointers calculation to go to the recoil offset, now We can conclude that the instruction where We need to operate on is this one.
+As we can see, there is a multilevel pointers calculation to go to the recoil offset, now We can conclude that the instruction where we need to operate on is this one.

 To implement no recoil, We can just simply nop this instruction. (**nopping** is pratically "hiding" that particular instruction without impacting the whole program, and that instruction will never be executed).